bcharlier/HMMA238/Bonus/practicals/workflow.md

 $ git push -u origin my_new_branch
 ```

-Remember, we already configured our name at the start. and we pushed our branch to remote.
+Remember, we already configured our name at the start and we pushed our branch to remote.
-This means our team can now see the new branch and check if the code runs well before it's merged into master.
+This means our team can now see the new branch and check if the code runs well before it is merged into the master branch.

-### merging & cleaning
+### Merging & cleaning

-Let's say our team reviewed the code and validates it and the branch is ready to be merged into the `master` branch.
+Let us say our team reviewed the code and validates it and the branch is ready to be merged into the `master` branch.
 The roadmap is the following
 select `master` branch ==> pull  ==> merge (local) ==> push (remote) ==> delete (local) ==> delete (remote).